-The medications we use as part of our comprehensive treatment are
+The medications we use as part of our comprehensive treatment are methadone, buprenorphine, and naltrexone.

 Our owners started our organization in 2000, with the goal of reducing the stigma associated with medication-assisted treatment (treatment for opioid addiction using medications such as methadone and buprenorphine).
 Our experienced staff strives to preserve a therapeutic environment where there is an atmosphere of recovery.

 We focus on individualizing treatment for every patient we serve.
-We understand that when you trust a treatment provider of choice, we have a responsibility to maintain your confidentiality & safety while ensuring that you are receiving the highest quality of counseling and medical services.
+We understand that when you trust a treatment provider of choice, we have a responsibility to maintain your confidentiality and safety while ensuring that you are receiving the highest quality of counseling and medical services.

-What is Methadone?
+What is methadone?

 Longer lengths of stay in methadone treatment are associated with superior treatment outcomes.
 Time in treatment is individualized to each patient’s needs.
-Our physicians will assist in comfortable & safe medically supervised withdrawal of methadone when appropriate.
+Our physicians will assist in the comfortable and safe medically supervised withdrawal of methadone when appropriate.

 Is methadone safe to use in the treatment of people with opioid use disorder?

 Methadone taken under a doctor’s care causes no harm to any of your body organs and does not change your ability to think clearly.
 An adequate maintenance dose keeps you from having unpleasant withdrawal symptoms and drug cravings.

-What Methadone dose is appropriate?
+What methadone dose is appropriate?

-What is Buprenorphine?
+What is buprenorphine?

-Buprenorphine was developed in the 1960’s as a mild analgesic that acts on the same pain receptors as other opioids.
+Buprenorphine was developed in the 1960s as a mild analgesic that acts on the same pain receptors as other opioids.
 Buprenorphine is half as potent when compared to other opioids.
 This results in what is called a “ceiling effect” where higher doses do not increase effectiveness.

-How does methadone and buprenorphine work?
+How do methadone and buprenorphine work?

-Methadone and Buprenorphine reduces the drug cravings and harsh withdrawal symptoms that often lead to relapse without creating the sense of euphoria associated with the abuse of morphine, heroin and other opioids.
+Methadone and buprenorphine reduce the drug cravings and harsh withdrawal symptoms that often lead to relapse without creating the sense of euphoria associated with the abuse of morphine, heroin, and other opioids.

 What is Naltrexone?

 Naltrexone comes in 2 forms; a tablet taken daily or an injection needed monthly.
 It is used to help with cravings for both alcohol and opioids.
-It’s mechanism of action is not only reducing cravings but also to block the euphoric effects.
+Its mechanism of action is not only to reduce cravings but also to block the euphoric effects.